Kitware/gobig/doc/mesos.md

 Install/Configure/Start.
 Note that this example groups master and slave nodes together during installation to avoid making two sequential compilation passes.
+The nodes are assinged to mesos-master (`MM`), mesos-slave (`MS`), and mesos-common (`MC`) groups.
+Zookeeper is installed on all nodes running mesos, but only the mesos master nodes run Zookeeper services.

 ```YAML
   - hosts: all
     vars: